 In this study, we will undertake detailed analyses of the largest cross-national epidemiologic study of mental and substance use disorders ever conducted.
 The WHO World Mental Health Survey (WMHS) initiative is a massive, unique endeavour.
 It contains data on around 160,000 participants from 31 countries.
-Samples are epidemiological surveys in: 16 countries classified by the World Bank as high income (Argentina, Australia, Belgium, France, Germany, Israel, Italy, Japan, Netherlands, New Zealand, Northern Ireland, Poland, Portugal, Saudi Arabia, Spain, United States); 7 classified as upper-middle income (São Paulo in Brazil, Bulgaria, Medellin (Columbia), Lebanon, Mexico, Romania, South Africa); and 8 classified as lower-middle income (Beijing, Shanghai and Shenzhen in the Peoples’ Republic of China, Columbia, Iraq, Nigeria, Peru, Ukraine).
+Samples are epidemiological surveys in: 15 countries classified by the World Bank as high income (Australia, Belgium, France, Germany, Israel, Italy, Japan, Netherlands, New Zealand, Northern Ireland, Poland, Portugal, Saudi Arabia, Spain, United States); 12 classified as upper-middle income (São Paulo in Brazil, Bulgaria, Colombia, Iraq, Lebanon, Mexico, Beijing and Shanghai in the Peoples’ Republic of China, Peru, Romania, South Africa, Thailand, Ukraine); and 2 classified as lower-middle income (Nigeria, Ukraine).
 These countries vary substantially in many other ways including culture, religiosity and gender roles.

 Ronald Kessler, PhD